Local Waffle House starts program to feed first responders working through outbreak

 DENHAM SPRINGS - Workers at a Waffle House in Livingston Parish cooked up breakfast for their new "Adopt a Meal for Local Heroes" campaign.

-"Just trying to adapt through this pandemic and feed the community" Jason Hebert, Waffle House District Manger said.
+"Just trying to adapt through this pandemic and feed the community" Jason Hebert, Waffle House District Manager said.

 The meals for heroes program allows people to donate and provide a meal for those at the forefront of the coronavirus fight, such as health care workers, police and firefighters.